n-avanthi/Naming-Service/README.md

 # Polygon ENS (Ethereum Name Service)

-This project is a decentralized application (dApp) that allows users to register and manage unique names associated with Ethereum addresses on the Polygon network.
-This naming service uses Solidity for the backend smart contracts and React for the frontend interface.
+This project aims to create a decentralized application (dApp) for Domain Naming Service (DNS) on the Polygon network, allowing users to register and manage unique domain names tied to their Ethereum addresses.
+By leveraging Solidity smart contracts for backend logic and React for the frontend user interface, this service provides a seamless and secure platform for domain name registration and management.

-### Features

-- **Name Registration:** Users can register unique names tied to their Ethereum addresses on the Polygon network.
-- **Frontend Interface:** Built with React to interact with the Solidity smart contracts.

 ## Installation